inventor96/inertia-mako/README.md

 1. Install the composer and npm packages:
     ```bash
     composer require inventor96/inertia-mako
-    npm install @inertiajs/inertia @inertiajs/vue3 @vitejs/plugin-vue laravel-vite-plugin vite vue
+    npm install @inertiajs/inertia @inertiajs/vue3 @vitejs/plugin-vue laravel-vite-plugin vite vue --save-dev
     ```

     Yes, the laravel vite plugin is intentional.
-We could create our own, but that would pretty much be reinventing the wheel.
+We could create our own, but that would pretty much be reinventing the wheel, or just changing the name while the underlying code is untouched.
 Note that when running `npm run dev` later, the Laravel plugin will report the `APP_URL` as undefined, but that's OK for our situation.

 1. Set other npm configs:
     `package.json`: